Quadratic irrational number

 for integers a, b, c, d; with b, c and d non-zero, and with c square-free.
 When c is positive, we get real quadratic irrational numbers, while a negative c gives complex quadratic irrational numbers which are not real numbers.
 This defines an injection from the quadratic irrationals to quadruples of integers, so their cardinality is at most countable; since on the other hand every square root of a prime number is a distinct quadratic irrational, and there are countably many prime numbers, they are at least countable; hence the quadratic irrationals are a countable set.
+Abu Kamil was the first mathematician to introduce irrational numbers as valid solutions to quadratic equations.

 Quadratic irrationals are used in field theory to construct field extensions of the field of rational numbers Q. Given the square-free integer c, the augmentation of Q by quadratic irrationals using √c produces a quadratic field Q(√c).
 For example, the inverses of elements of Q(√c) are of the same form as the above algebraic numbers: